Warwlock/COSMOS/README.md

 Cosmos is a flexible and versatile framework inspired by Blender's Geometry Nodes.
 It provides a node-based system for procedural generation and manipulation of 3D geometry.
 With Cosmos, developers can create complex procedural workflows to generate, modify, and animate geometry in a visual and intuitive manner.
 It empowers artists and developers to create dynamic and customizable assets, simulations, and effects with ease.

 * This repository is part of [C.A.T.S. - Cutting-edge Adaptive Technology Stack](https://github.com/Warwlock/C.A.T.S).
+* You can follow all nodes progress from there: https://trello.com/b/gNNTgFy0/cosmos

 ## ToDo: